 Fast forward to today, and we have advanced point-of-care testing devices that allow healthcare professionals to measure lactate levels quickly and accurately with just a drop of blood.
 This evolution has been driven by technological advancements in enzymatic methods, blood gas analysis, and the development of portable analyzers that can deliver results in real-time.
 These innovations have transformed lactate testing from a specialized laboratory procedure to a routine diagnostic tool in clinical practice.

-Mechanisms and Implications of Elevated Lactate Levels
+Mechanisms of Elevated Lactate Levels

 When lactate levels rise, it’s a signal that something isn’t quite right.
 But what exactly causes this spike?
 Several physiological and pathological factors can lead to elevated lactate, and understanding these is key to making accurate diagnoses.